asad200/BoardGmaesReviewPred/README.md

 # BoardGmaesReviewPred
 Prediction of Board Game Review using regression models.
+Comparision of the accuracy of different methods.

+## Algorithms used

+- Linear Regression
+- Random Forest
-Linear Regression, Random Forest and Support Vector Regressor with Radial Bases Function models are compared.
+- Support Vector Regressor( Radial Bases Function)